iselang/num/README.md

 Num is a powerful and lightweight code kit designed to complement like the ISE language.
 It provides developers with essential tools and components for building efficient, scalable, and high-performance web applications.

+A Programming language on fly tha is easy and user friendly.
+Speed, UX's Good and Dynamic.

 This is half open source.

 This is a CDN-Based Language.